 Senior Director of Career Programs

-As Senior Director of Career programs, Val’s role is to provide strategic guidance for the early careers success team and the sector community networks and Africa Careers Network (ACN).
+Val Wiggett is the Senior Director of Career programs, which comprises of the Early careers success team and the Sector community networks, thereby making up the Africa Careers Network (ACN).
 Val is an experienced senior leader who is passionate about creating opportunities for youth on the African continent.
 She has worked in multiple industries internationally, including manufacturing, construction, F&B, education and technology and has successfully led multiple teams.
 South African born, Val studied through the University of South Africa, where she completed a Bachelor of Administration in Development and a Postgraduate Diploma in Marketing Management.
 She subsequently completed her PGDIP and MBA through GIBS Business School.
 Val’s varied work experience and skillset has allowed her to define what strong leadership looks like and created a deep understanding of strategic business operational requirements, to meet and align with various stakeholder needs.
-These are important skills for her role at ALA.
-She is passionate about the African continent, people development and tech.
-In alignment with this, Val is also a director of the Sekela Foundation, which is focused on supporting, sustaining and enabling local communities and a mentor at Project Girls4Girls South Africa, an organisation aimed at empowering young women.
+Val is also a cofounder and director of the Sekela Foundation, which is focused on supporting, sustaining and enabling local communities and a mentor at Project Girls4Girls South Africa, an organisation aimed at empowering young women.

 Head of Marketing and Communications for Networks